 - Peaches, plums and cherries may give you fruits true to their parent plants.
 Allow the fleshy fruit to rot a bit further before you dig out the pits.
 You have to break them with a hammer to get the almond-like seed inside and store in the refrigerator.

-- Juniper seeds should be stripped off all the berry tissue first.
-Once the seeds have been obtained, they'll need to be scarified, and then put through a three to four month period of warm stratification and another three to four months of cold stratification to get them to sprout.
+- Juniper seeds should be stripped of all the berry tissue first.
+Once the seeds have been obtained, they'll need to be scarified (nicked or sanded) and then put through a three to four-month period of warm stratification and another three to four months of cold stratification to get them to sprout.

 Not all seeds require this step.
 Passing certain ones, however, like those from the tomato and cucumber families of plants, through a fermentation process makes them sprout faster and increases their germination rate.
 Fermenting is done before cleaning for seeds that need this process.

 Cut open the fruits open and squeeze the seed-containing juicy portion into a glass bottle.
 Add the same amount of water and stir well.
 Put tomato seeds aside in a warm place for two to four days.
 When following this process for the cucumber family of plants - squash, melons, gourds - give them approximately one to two days of fermentation.

 Check for bubbles in the juice and a scum on top.
 When you see these signs of fermentation, add more water and shake well after closing the bottle.
 Pour out the liquid portion and repeat the process until the seeds are clean and the water is clear.